Logesh-waran2003/money-manager/docs/architecture-approaches.md

 ## 3. Hybrid Option

 - Offer both modes:
-  - Cloud-First Mode: Default for most users, all data in the cloud, easy sync.
+  - **Cloud-First Mode:** Default for most users; all data in the cloud, easy sync.
-  - Local-First Mode: For privacy-focused users, data stays on device, optional cloud sync.
+  - **Local-First Mode:** For privacy-focused users; data stays on device, optional cloud sync.
 - Let users choose their mode at setup, or even switch later.

 ## 4. Market Impact & Target Audience